alex-tark/coffeescript-rest-jwt/README.md

 ## About
-Coffescript REST API example using JWT and OAuth strategy based on Node.js/MongoDB.
+Coffescript REST API example using JWT and OAuth strategy based on Node.js/MongoDB and Express.js/Mongoose.

 ## Get started
 To start just use this code in your terminal: